 Alcohol dependence can develop whether one binge drinks one or two times a week or more often.
 Furthermore, the dangers of binge drinking continue to increase the more often one binge drinks and as the amount of alcohol also consumed increases.

-When you are concerned that you are binge drinking and cannot stop, it is time to seek help at Buckhead Behavioral Health in Atlanta, so that you can stop.
-We offer customizable binge drinking and alcohol rehab treatment programs for teens and adults of all ages.
+When you are concerned that you cannot stop binge drinking, it is time to seek help at Buckhead Behavioral Health in Atlanta, so that you can stop.
+We offer customizable binge drinking and alcohol rehab in Atlanta and adults of all ages.